-In some games with a Virtual Paper Doll there are two different types of slots for equipment that are parallel to each other.
-One slot affects both the appearance and stats of a character while the other has no effect on the character's stats but can override any appearance given by the former slot.
-While this can lead to Fridge Logic of how something like full plate armour can be covered up by a sleeveless shirt and shorts, it is deemed an Acceptable Break from Reality as it allows players to design their characters to appear how they want and combat the issues of Rainbow Pimp Gear and Concealed Customization.
+Also known as Transmogrification (or Transmog), some games with a Virtual Paper Doll aspect will allow you to change a piece of equipment's appearance to something else you have.
+Some games present this using slots, with one affecting both the appearance and stats of a character while the other overrides the appearance of the first slot.
+While this can lead to Fridge Logic of how something like a sleeveless shirt and shorts can give the same protection as full plate armour, it is deemed an Acceptable Break from Reality as it allows players to design their characters to appear how they want and combat the issues of Rainbow Pimp Gear and Concealed Customization.

 Usually equipment-hiding fashion is only implemented for armour as the varying shapes and types of weapons can make it tricky to implement for them, though if weapons of each type function identically this trope is more likely to apply.
 It's also less likely to be implemented in Player Versus Player focused games, if what items your opponent uses has a significant effect on gameplay and thus is important knowledge.

-How equipment-hiding fashion can be obtained depends on the game, with some allowing it to be obtained through gameplay while others require players to get out their real life wallets.
+How equipment-hiding fashion can be obtained depends on the game, with some allowing it to be obtained through gameplay while others require players to spend money, either with standard in-game currency or with their real life wallets.

 - Xenoblade Chronicles X lets you equip armor this way.
 This allows you to be well protected on the fields of Mira while also wearing the most fashionable clothing you can buy.